Color Monte by Emerson and West

 magic-tv says...

-Craig's 'Ultimate Monty' is a fresh take on 'Color Monte' with a regular deck, enhanced with a new finale where a signed card reappears unexpectedly.
+Craig's 'Ultimate Monty' is a fresh take on 'Color Monte' with a regular deck, making it feel less like a packet trick.
+The performance is engaging and commercial, with a humorous gambling story tying into the climax where a signed card reappears unexpectedly.

 Promotional videos